Last Updated on November 25, 2021

 When you’re pregnant you’ll probably already know that you should avoid raw or undercooked seafood or shellfish, but are oysters shellfish?
 Oysters are bivalve mollusks, like mussels and clams, but for the purposes of pregnancy safety, treat them as shellfish.

 Since the most common way of serving oysters is freshly shucked and raw, I’ll deal with raw oysters here first.

-Pregnant women should avoid raw oysters.
-This is because they can contain bacteria, toxins or other pathogens that can lead to serious food poisoning (source: NHS).
+Pregnant women should avoid raw or undercooked oysters.
+This is because they can contain harmful bacteria, toxins or other pathogens that can lead to serious food poisoning (source: NHS).